PESummary: the code agnostic Parameter Estimation Summary page builder

-This example demonstrates how to read in a PESummary result file using the {\code{core}} package.
-Some of the attributes are also shown.
-For full documentation, see {\code{help}}.
+Below we provide a limited set of examples to demonstrate some of the features of PESummary.
+All data and scripts that are used as part of this section can be downloaded from \href{https://github.com/pesummary/pesummary-paper-data}{https://github.com/pesummary/pesummary-paper-data}.
+More examples can be found in the PESummary repository: \href{https://git.ligo.org/lscsoft/pesummary/-/tree/master/examples}{https://git.ligo.org/lscsoft/pesummary/-/tree/master/examples}.
+The following examples assume that you have cloned the \href{https://github.com/pesummary/pesummary-paper-data.git}{pesummary-paper-data repository} and you are in the base directory.

-\subsection{Example 2: Running with {\code{emcee}}}
+\subsection{Example 1: Running with {\code{emcee}}}

 This example shows the flexibility of the PESummary post-processing package.
 We run the \href{https://emcee.readthedocs.io/en/stable/tutorials/line/}{\textit{Fitting a model to data}} tutorial provided as part of the {\code{emcee}}\citep{2013PASP..125..306F} sampling package.
 We save the posterior samples to a `.dat' file and run with 8 chains.
-All post-processing is then done with PESummary.
-See~\ref{apx:emcee} for {\code{emcee}} code snippet.
-See Figure~\ref{fig:emcee} for example output.
+All post-processing is then handled with PESummary, see Figure~\ref{fig:emcee} for example output.
+The {\code{emcee}} code snippet, as well as the posterior samples can be downloaded from the \href{https://github.com/pesummary/pesummary-paper-data}{pesummary-paper-data repository}.